 Evidence in Cases of Sexual Abuse or Assault

-Often, sexual assault and sexual abuse victims don’t come forward because the case appears to be a matter of “my word against their word,” and the perpetrator is in a positoin of power.
-For example, both the Catholic Church and the Boy Scouts of America have used their influence to make sexual assault and abuse cases simply go away.
+Often, sexual assault and sexual abuse victims don’t come forward because the case appears to be a matter of “my word against their word,” and the perpetrator is in a position of power.
+For example, the Catholic Church, the Southern Baptist Church, and the Boy Scouts of America have used their influence to make sexual assault and abuse cases simply go away.
 They are not the only only organizations who use their influence to cover up sex crimes.
 Many adults and children have been sexually victimized by powerful figures in the entertainment industry as well.

 However, an increasing number of sexual crime victims have prevailed against their attackers and abusers in both criminal and civil courts.
 Prosecutors and personal injury lawyers are learning more about evidence that can be used to gain an upper hand in these cases.